richard875/Stan-Interview-Project/README.md

 ### Author: Richard Lee

-> [!TIP]
-> You can visit the live project here: https://stan.richard-lee.com/

 ## Description

 In this project, I have adhered closely to established guidelines by employing a range of technologies to develop a Single Page Application encompassing the `Home` and `Program` pages.